mikeydiamonds/DNSAudit/README.md

 ## Usage

+This script is meant to test network deployments only and will not work on roaming agents.

 1. Clone the repository: `git clone https://github.com/mikeydiamonds/DNSAudit.git`
 2. Navigate to the directory: `cd DNSAudit.sh`
 3. Make the script executable: `chmod +x DNSAudit.sh`